 A retained life estate is a gift plan defined by federal tax law that allows you to donate your home or farm to The Colonial Williamsburg Foundation while retaining the right to use it for the rest of your life.

 As the creator of a retained life estate, you irrevocably deed to The Colonial Williamsburg Foundation your home or farm, but retain the right to use it for the rest of your life, a term of years, or a combination of the two.
 You may also use a vacation home to create this kind of gift.

 While you retain the right to use your property, you continue to be responsible for all routine expenses - maintenance fees, insurance, property taxes, repairs, etc. If you later decide to vacate your property, you may rent all or part of the property to someone else or sell the property in cooperation with The Colonial Williamsburg Foundation.

 When your retained life estate ends, The Colonial Williamsburg Foundation can then use your property or the proceeds from the sale of your property for the purpose you designate.

 W.A.R Goodwin Society

 Friends who make a life income gift, bequest or other non-contingent gift for The Colonial Williamsburg Foundation in their estate plan and document that gift with the Foundation are invited to become a member of the W.A.R.
 Goodwin Society.

 Benefits of membership include:

 For a Personal Representative, Executor or Trustee

 Settling the estate of a family member, friend, colleague or client can be a challenging task.
-If you are responsible for administering a bequest or other estate gift to benefit The Colonial Williamsburg Foundation, please contact Kamie Berry, Estate and Planned Gift Administrator, in the Planned Giving Office.
-Kamie can provide whatever information or assistance you may need to ensure that our donor’s intentions are honored.
+If you are responsible for administering a bequest or other estate gift to benefit The Colonial Williamsburg Foundation, please contact the Planned Giving Office for whatever information or assistance you may need to ensure that our donor’s intentions are honored.